ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Cisco_APIC.md

+---
+description: This section contains information how to set up API discovery for Cisco APIC.
+---

 # Cisco APIC

 Starting version 5.0 IP Fabric collects information from APIC controller and provides information about Tenants (including Contexts/VRFs, Applications, Endpoint groups and Contracts) and APIC cluster members.